viveleroi/jquery.formbuilder/README.md

 - `jQuery` - A DOM manipulation/ajax library
 - `dustjs` - A javascript templating engine

+### Distribusion Code

+We provide a `dist` folder with a complete copy of everything you need to get started.
+Our build process copies over and compiles the libraries and source for production-ready environments.

 ### Issues/Feedback

 Please report all issues, bugs, and feature suggestions to our [issue tracker](https://snowy-evening.com/botsko/jquery-form-builder/)